 The intended subject specific learning outcomes.
 On successfully completing the module students will be able to:

-Interactively sculpt and add hyper realistic surface detail to organic polygonal models.

-Design a wide range of characters and creatures for 3D animation on paper and implement those designs as 3D models.

-Create apply sculpted detail to3D Models using normal, bump and displacement maps.

-Understand how large texture and image files are handled in 3D programmes using bake functions, texture filtering and block order textures.
+Produce organic and inorganic CG models for various professional uses

 These outcomes are related to the programme learning outcomes in the Computer Animation and Digital Visual Effects MSc curriculum maps as follows: A2, B1, B2, B4, C1 and C2.